bbauska/trump-2025-lies/README.md

 – May 6, 2025 – Trump hosted Canadian Prime Minister Mark Carney in the Oval Office.
 Trump’s tone veered from hospitable to hostile as the two leaders discussed their major differences in the ongoing trade war between Canada and the US.
 Pivoting from his recent belittling statements about Canada, Trump said, “Canada is a very special place to me.”
 He added, “I love Canada.”
 Trump was then asked by a reporter if there was anything Carney could say to him to lift the tariffs on Canada.
 Trump stated bluntly, “No. Just the way it is.”
 During the meeting, Carney asserted Canada’s sovereignty by telling Trump, “As you know from real estate, there are some places that are never for sale.”
 Trump snapped back at Carney, “Never say never.”
 Carney was seen mouthing the words “never, never, never, never.”

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Carney says Canada “not for sale” after Trump pushes 51st state in Oval Office meeting.
-(ABC)
+<h3>Carney says Canada “not for sale” after Trump pushes 51st state in Oval Office meeting.
+(ABC)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

 – May 7, 2025 – The Trump administration announced plans to deport migrants without legal status to Libya, a country plagued by violence.
 Human rights groups have called Libya’s migrant detention centers “horrific” and “deplorable.”
 The move was meant to communicate to those in the country illegally that they could be deported to countries with dangerous living conditions.
 US District Court Judge Brian Murphy said the proposed plan violated his court order that barred officials from deporting migrants to countries other than their own without first weighing whether they risk persecution or torture if sent there.
 The US State Department has warned against traveling to Libya “due to crime, terrorism, unexploded land mines, civil unrest, kidnapping, and armed conflict.”